raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 or if the client has used it to set up a long-lived operation that has not yet been cancelled.
-For example, a long-lived operation could be a Push Notification subscription {{?I-D.ietf-dnssd-push}} or a Discovery Relay interface subscription {{?I-D.sctl-dnssd-mdns-relay}}.
+For example, a long-lived operation could be a Push Notification subscription {{?I-D.ietf-dnssd-push}} or a Discovery Relay interface subscription {{?I-D.ietf-dnssd-mdns-relay}}.

 Whether a message is acknowledged or unacknowledged is determined only by the specification for the Primary TLV.